jyotsna-venkatesan/jyotsna-venkatesan/README.md

 # jyotsna venkatesan 🔭

-> currently treating GitHub like a playground, but maybe that's the way to go.
+> currently treating GitHub like a playground, but maybe that's the way to go

 CS student @ PolyU with a fixation of creating websites I find meaningful.
 Mostly building with React, Vue, and Svelte to bring ideas to life.